 The House bill passed in May would increasee SNAP’s maximum benefit by 15 percent from June 1, 2020 through September 30, 2021, an increase for all SNAP households averaging about $25 per person per month.
 Republicans HEALS Act proposed in late July provides no new dollars toward addressing hunger for children or adults.

 The continuing resolution that Congress passed to keep the government running provides another $8 billion for child nutrition programs and extends the flexibility for school meals through September 2021.

 The $3 trillion stimulus bill approved by House Democrats on May 15, known as the Health and Economic Recovery Omnibus Emergency Solutions or HEROES Act, would direct $1 trillion to state and local governments and provide $90 billion specifically for education.
 The bill also provides $1.5 billion for an Emergency Connectivity Fund at the Federal Communications Commission (FCC) for Wi-fi hotspots, equipment, connected devices, and advanced telecommunications and information services at libraries and schools.
 Another $4 billion in FCC funding would go toward expanding broadband service, which could support remote learning, as well.

 On June 30, Democratic Sens.
 Patty Murray of Washington and Chuck Schumer of New York introduced the Coronavirus Child Care and Education Relief Act.
 Its $345 billion stabilization fund includes $175 billion for K-12 schools to address learning loss, put in place health protocols and education students "in-person, remotely or a hybrid of both."
 It would enact a "maintenance of effort" requirement, basically prohibiting states from their funding of schools for at least three years.
-It also provides:
+I

 Student-Based Health Care